irinelpascu/interview/README.md

 * Maven
 * Node and NPM

 You can install the prerequisites with Homebrew by running `brew install maven`, `brew install mongodb`, `brew install node` and running `sudo chown -R 'id -un' /data/db` to create the db folder root for MongoDB

+## Extra
+Postman REST API requests collection available in the `library.postman_collection` file of the server folder.
+Import this folder in Postman to test the REST API requests